 While there was mostly travel by bus, there was plenty of stops that required walking in order to view the location.
 At the Waimea Canyon Lookout, a series of ramps had been added to provide access to the canyon.
 Lots of walking, but it was worth the view.

-We made other stops that I wish I could recall; however, the geolocation mapping of the pictures I loaded on http://singin1.pics/piwigo/index.php?/category/Hawaiian-Cruise-2024-Day-9-10.
+We made other stops that I wish I could recall; however, the geolocation mapping of the pictures I loaded on http://singin1.pics/piwigo/index.php?/category/Hawaiian-Cruise-2024-Day-9-10 helps to provide that information.
 A small sample of pictures are below.
 Two things I want to note.
-First, as had happened through the trip, we again saw feral chickens.
-Also, the gas prices here tend to be at least double of what I’ve seen in the DMV, which isn’t exactly the cheapest gas in the country.
+First, as had happened throughout the trip, we again saw feral chickens wandering pretty much wherever they wanted to go.
+Also, the gas prices in Hawaii tend to be at least double of what I’ve seen in the DMV, which isn’t exactly the cheapest gas in the country.
 One more thing: the hand gesture pictured is called the shaka, the state’s official hand gesture meaning aloha spirit, love and local pride.

 Our last stop was the Wailua River State Park.
 We boarded a riverboat and joined others using a variety of canoes and watercraft venturing on the calm waters.
 After a short ride, most passengers walked up to the Fern Grotto.
 I declined to take on the steep inclines, although there had been an attempt to make the pathways accessible.
 Several folks who did go kindly showed me their pictures, though.
 Mine of the trip are below.